Nursing Entry To Practice (NETP)

 What is Nurse Entry to Specialty Practice (NESP)?

-In conjunction with Southern District Health Board, we also offer up to two positions in a post graduate programme for New Graduate Registered Nurses to work in the specialty of mental health.
+In conjunction with Te Whatu Ora Southern, we also offer up to two positions in a post graduate programme for New Graduate Registered Nurses to work in the specialty of mental health.
 This 56 week programme aims to develop your professional practice in specific skills required for the specialty field of mental health and addiction nursing.
 Those entering the programme are employed within our Mental Health Services and are required to complete a post graduate certificate in Mental Health Nursing.
 There are no positions offered for NESP in the mid year intake.

 How do I apply?